arangrhie/merfin/README.md

 ## Running Merfin

+A more detailed WIKI can be found [here](https://github.com/arangrhie/merfin/wiki/Best-practices-for-Merfin).
+Please read it through before running Merfin.

 Merfin can be used to:
 * filter any variant calls for accurate genotyping (`-filter`: reference is from another individual, i.e. GRCh38)
 * assess collapsed or duplicated region of the assembly (`-hist` or `-dump`)